xiaolinuio/R_tidyverse_Starter-1/README.md

-# R_tidyverse_workshop
+# Carpentry@UiO
+## R tidyverse workshop
-This repository contains all necessary elements to setup a Carpentry@UiO tidyverse workshop
+This repository contains all necessary elements to setup a Carpentry@UiO R tidyverse workshop